twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap21%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 293 But they whose whole watchfulness is always directed to their body, who do not follow what ought not to be done, and who steadfastly do what ought to be done, the desires of such watchful and wise people will come to an end.

+   * - Cited from DLMBS [8]_
+     - | **DhP 293**
+       | Those who have very firm and constant mindfulness as to the body,
+       | those do not practice what should not be done, they are persevering in what should be done.
+       | The taints of those, who are mindful and thoughtful, become extinct.
+[DLMBSFn-V293]_

 .. _Dhp294: